bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 ### Anh Do: Ronan Park

 _Graduate of the Jeremiah E. Burke High School in Dorchester, current freshman at Northeastern University_

+Ronan Park in Dorchester is a place where people come to relax, get some fresh air and exercise.
+I often hang out there with my friend in our free time.
+We usually sit on top of the hill and look out at the beach or watch the trains and people that jog by.
+The park is one of my top choices to relax my mind.
+A lot of trees surround the park and walkways.
+I frequently sit under one of them and gaze out at the views.

+When I looked at the maps of the area from the 1800s, I noticed that it wasn’t always a park, and there were multiple land owners that had the same last name, “Pierce.”
+I wanted to learn why some of the Pierces didn’t build much on their lands.

 > Explore the projects further on the [_Building Blocks_ digital exhibition](https://www.leventhalmap.org/digital-exhibitions/building-blocks/teen-curators/).